 Home Page Tabs

-Washington, D.C. – Congressman Keith Rothfus [PA-12] released the following statement after voting for the Debt Management and Fiscal Responsibility Act of 2015 (H.R.
+Washington, D.C. – Congressman Keith Rothfus [PA-12] released the following statement after the House passed the Transparent Insurance Standards Act of 2016 (H.R.
+5143).

-Washington, D.C. – Congressman Keith Rothfus [PA-12] released the following statement today after the House passed the Financial Institution Consumer Protection Act of 2015 (H.R.
+Washington, D.C. – Congressman Keith Rothfus [PA-12] released the following statement after the House passed the 21st Century Cures Act (H.R.

 In The News

 An imminent change in federal overtime regulations could have “unintended consequences” for employees and business, U.S. Rep. Keith Rothfus, R-Sewickley, said Tuesday.

 Lack of educational opportunities, limited access to public transportation, drug addiction issues and day-to-day financial struggles all can negatively affect a person’s ability to achieve upward m